itfanr/ros2-wiki/Windows-Development-Setup.md

 ### Install Chocolatey

-Chocolatey is a package manager for Windows, install it by follow their installation instructions:
+Chocolatey is a package manager for Windows, install it by following their installation instructions:

 https://chocolatey.org/